-OFFICE PRIOR TO CAMP - two different evenings are being made available to choose from - either Tuesday night, June 21st or Wednesday, June 22nd, both at the Modesto Scout Service Center at 7pm.
+Two different orientations are being made available to choose from - either Friday night, June 16th or Saturday, June 17th, both at the Modesto Scout Service Center.
 It will be to the unit's advantage to have at least one adult in attendance at one of these orientations!